MEDVi Reviews 2026: Cost, Complaints & Legit Check

 MEDVi Is NOT Ideal If You:

-❌ Have insurance that covers brand-name GLP-1s: If your insurance will pay for Wegovy or Zepbound, use it—you'll get FDA-approved medication with proper oversight.
+❌ Have insurance that covers brand-name GLP-1s — If your plan covers Wegovy or Zepbound, use it.
+You'll get FDA-approved medication with full regulatory oversight. → See how to get GLP-1 covered by insurance

-❌ Want structured lifestyle coaching: MEDVi focuses on medication access, not comprehensive behavior change programs.
+❌ Want structured lifestyle coaching — MEDVi focuses on medication access, not comprehensive behavior change. → See providers with structured coaching programs

 The MEDVi Fit Score (Self-Assessment)